-"Since my time at Princeton, I’ve sought to continue building collaborations across multidisciplinary environments and bringing the resources of humanities knowledge and methods to social sector organizations that are working to drive positive change.
+"Princeton has had a strong tradition of fostering and influencing conversations around the public humanities.
+My work has benefited tremendously from its beginnings in this tradition.
+I’ve sought to continue building collaborations across multidisciplinary environments and bringing the resources of humanities knowledge and methods to social sector organizations that are working to create a more just future.

 I think the GradFUTURES program is a great way to learn about new career horizons, and I'm excited to share my experiences and perspective as part of this important program.

 What advice do you have for current graduate students regarding their professional development?